whoward/docs/markdown/tutorials/java.md

 Finally, the `tearDown()` method is run after every test in the class (by virtue of the JUnit `org.junit.After` annotation).
 We call `driver.quit()` to close the Selenium session.

 This test gives you the basic structure for any Selenium test that will run on Sauce Labs.
-Next, let's look at how you can use more Selenium functionality to create more realistic tests of your own web app.

 ###Complex

+Next, let's look at how to use the [Sauce Labs
+Java helper library](https://github.com/saucelabs/sauce-java).
+There are versions available for both JUnit and TestNG.
+You can download the latest version of the JUnit jar from Sauce Labs' CloudBees repository [here](http://repository-saucelabs.forge.cloudbees.com/release/com/saucelabs/sauce_junit/).

-The `WebDriverWithHelperTest` class that demonstrates how to update tests using the Sauce Labs Java helper library.
-The `WebDriverWithHelperTest.java` test will have a name specified in the Session column and be marked as Pass in the Results column, whereas any tests that don't use this library will simply be marked as Finished.
+The `WebDriverWithHelperTest` class below demonstrates how to update tests using this helper library.
+The `WebDriverWithHelperTest.java` test will have the name of the test specified in the Session column, and be marked as Pass in the Results column, whereas any tests that don't use this library will simply be marked as Finished.

 ```java